Enterprise CDN Video Streaming

 There’s no doubt that video traffic within corporate enterprises is climbing steadily, and enterprise CDN video streaming can help corporations handle the increase in volume.
 Social media has increased everyone’s comfort level with using video and, in these times of full employment, there is a greater expectation for transparency from management.
 Unified Communications applications are embracing video making to easier for anyone within the enterprise to broadcast a video presentation to fellow employees.
 Also, companies are looking for efficiencies and don’t want the expense and inconvenience of gathering everyone in central locations.

 If video is impacting traffic on your network.
 Hive Streaming would love to help you solve the problem with our centrally managed, software-only solution.
 We like to think that we offer the best CDN for video streaming within the enterprise.
-There are many other factors that you should consider in deploying an enterprise CDN – security concerns, enterprise CDN pricing, future standard compatibility, ability to integrate with webcasting and video management platforms are a few – read this blog post for a more detailed discussion.
+There are many other factors that you should consider in deploying an enterprise CDN – security concerns, enterprise CDN pricing, future standard compatibility, ability to integrate with webcasting and video management platforms are a few – read this blog post for more about Enterprise P2P Streaming.
 We’d be happy to discuss these considerations with you in detail.
-Visit hivestreaming.com for more information or email email@example.com
+Visit hivestreaming.com for more information or email firstname.lastname@example.org